 Kenya slaughtered an average of o.4 million heads of pig each year between 2016-20.
 The per capita consumption was around 13kg per person each year and it’s expected to double by year 2030.
 The aggregate supply in year 2020 was 27 Metric tons.

-Best counties to rear pigs in Kenya
+Best areas to rear pigs in Kenya

 The small intensive pig farming is common in the central (Kiambu, Murang’a, Kirinyaga & Nyeri, Meru), Nairobi, North Rift (Uasin Gishu, Trans Nzoia), Narok and Eastern Kenya (Machakos).